joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 checks the seismometer and if there were an even number of jostles, it treats the northern row as a "1" and if there were an odd number it treats it as a "0".
-Once we figure this out, we see that every move the machine makes correpsonds exactly to the Turing machine that I made.
+Once we figure this out, we see that every move the machine makes corresponds exactly to the Turing machine that I made.

 Likewise I set up the rocks to encode the experience of sitting in an armchair enjoying a cup of tea and then press the "START" button.
 Accounting for the